Skip to Main Content

 9. Will Health Net be amending capitated contracts to include TRI rates?

 Yes.
-Capitated agreements will be amended to indicate the additional payment amounts beyond the base capitation rates.
+Capitated agreements must be amended to reflect the additional payment amounts beyond the base capitation rates.
+The amendments will include TRI capitation rates for 2024, and separately for 2025.
+Amended contracts will also include language related to compliance with TRI requirements.